whatwg/whatwg.org/README.md

-This repository hosts the [whatwg.org](https://whatwg.org/) and [spec.whatwg.org](https://spec.whatwg.org/) sites.
+This repository hosts [whatwg.org](https://whatwg.org/) and some related sites.
 Feel free to help improve them!

 ### Code of conduct